 You have heard or experienced it yourself how digital devices have become such a huge part of our lives, some treat them like the resident babysitter, others use devices as an essential tool of communication.
 Without our mobile devices, we would be handicapped one way or other.

 In the study of 50 nations, British children were found to be getting the worst sleep.
 This problem seemed more common in affluent countries as technology is more likely to be allowed in the bedroom.
 Apart from poor moods and irritability, excessive screen time can decrease motivation, concentration and damage mental health.

 In a tech-saturated world, avoidance is not the remedy.
 Children of every age group partake in screen time, whether passive or interactive.
 While technology can be a major distraction from essential activities like family time, homework, motor skills development, it can also be used to create, socialise and learn.
 Similarly, we ought to use technology as a tool to aid us in monitoring and managing screen time.

 Here are 7 ways how technology can make parenting easier!

 We all know how challenging it can be setting boundaries AND keeping to them.
-Children are made to overstep boundaries.
+Children overstep boundaries.
 American Association of Pediatrics’ (AAP) latest guidelines in October 2016 recommended limiting screen time use of 1 hour a day for children between ages 2 to 5, while prioritising time for sleep and play for older children before screen time is allowed.

 On the other hand, technology empowers parents to enable selected apps such as educational games, school assessment apps and enrichment apps.
 Enabling or disabling apps is easy with a few quick taps and swipes.
 This would help hone certain skills you want your child to have, instead of encouraging unhealthy addictions.

 Even if the child were to switch off the device, parents will be able to trace their child’s last seen location.
 Have peace of mind knowing where your child is any time of the day.
 This minimises moments of uncomfortable interrogation for both parent and child.

 Geofencing is increasingly used to determine virtual geographic boundaries.
-The parent device will be alerted once your child’s mobile device is in or out of a certain area such as the game arcade or the library.
-With the real-time information, you would be more aware of your child’s favorite hangouts.
+Your parent device will be alerted once your child’s mobile device is in or out of a certain area such as the game arcade or the library.
+With real-time information, you would be more aware of your child’s favourite hangouts.

 An app-limit function would help parents monitor the device’s app usage and even analyse it.
 Being open with your child regarding such data could enlighten the child regarding the time spent on games compared to the time spent on homework.
-This information helps everyone prioritise items on the agenda, and allows the child to proactively manage his or her own device usage.
+This information helps everyone prioritise items on the agenda, as well as allows the child to proactively manage his or her own device usage.

 It is crucial to monitor how your child uses the device, aside from how much time is spent on the device.
 Be on top of all the activities!
 View all the apps downloaded, paid for (with YOUR credit card), updated or deleted at a glance.
 Having access to this information gives you a good idea on how your child uses the device and perhaps how to reduce usage of certain apps.